This article is sponsored by the Java Community Process.

 Frank Sommers: You described how

-complexity of adding listeners to a bean.
-How do you wire up these
+away the complexity of adding listeners to a bean.
+How do you

 Shannon Hickey: Suppose you want to bind the

-parameters: the first bean (the person), the "firstName" property, which
+four parameters: the first bean (the person), the "firstName"

 When creating an auto-binding, you also must pass in the update strategy.
 An auto-binding has three update strategies: read once, read, and read-write.
 The first strategy means that the property is read only when the binding is made.
 With read, any time the first property changes, the binding will refresh the target from the source.
 And read-write applies the changes in both directions.